mcci-catena/MCCI-Catena-PMS7003/README.md

 ## Namespace

 The contents of the library are all in namespace `McciCatenaPMS7003`.
-We recommend you insert the folowing line after including the header files.
+We recommend you insert the following line after including the header files.

 ```c++
 using namespace McciCatenaPMS7003;